manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

 # **rUBot_Tutorial_ws**
-This is a first tutorial to learn ROS basics.

-First of all we will learn how to install the ROS in your computer.
+First of all we will learn how to install the ROS Noetic in your computer from a Docker utility.

 ## **1. ROS Installation & Tools**
 You have to install: